Pages and templates¶

 {% endblock %}

-The _uproot/Page.html base template provides the form wrapper, navigation buttons, and styling.
-Your content goes in the content block.
+The Base.html base template provides the form wrapper, navigation buttons, and styling.
+Your content goes in the main block.

 Adding a form¶